-If we are unable to obtain or protect intellectual property rights related to our product candidates, we may not be able to compete effectively.\ part on our ability to obtain and maintain patent protection in the United States and other countries with respect to our product candidates.
+We rely upon a combination of patents, trade secret protection and confidentiality agreements to protect the intellectual property related to our product candidates.
+If we do not adequately protect our intellectual property, competitors may be able to use our technologies which could do harm to our business and affect our ability to be profitable.
+In particular, our success depends in large part on our ability to obtain and maintain patent protection in the United States and other countries with respect to our product candidates.
 Additionally, we may not be able to file and prosecute all necessary or desirable patent applications at a reasonable cost or in a timely manner.
 The patent applications that we own or in-license may fail to result in issued patents with claims that cover our product candidates in the United States or in other countries.
 We may also fail to identify patentable aspects of our research and development before it is too late to obtain patent protection.
 Any disclosure or misappropriation by third parties of our confidential proprietary information could enable competitors to quickly duplicate or surpass our technological achievements, eroding our competitive position in our market.